-What Does “AI-Driven Design” Mean?
+What Does AI Graphic Design Mean?

 AI-driven design means using artificial intelligence to inform your design.
-When you design manually, you’re putting a lifetime’s worth of experience into the design process to create the product, website, content or packaging.
+When you design manually, you’re putting a lifetime’s worth of experience into the design process to create the product, website, content, or packaging.
 AI-driven design allows you to bring quantitative analysis into the process, combining this with your human intuition to prove the effectiveness of your design.

-AI can drive design in two key ways: by using algorithm driven design to create a design automatically, or by using data-driven design to input into the manual design process.
+AI can drive design in two key ways: by using algorithm-driven design to create a design automatically, or by using data-driven design to input into the manual design process.

 Artificial intelligence design software such as DALL.E and CLIP uses GTP-3 to automatically create designs based on human concepts.
 The AI design tool can generate several different design concepts within seconds, shortening the design process considerably.
-However, it’s unlikely that this could ever operate without any manual input as it lacks the human intuition to actually understand the concept or design.
+However, it’s unlikely that this could ever operate without any manual input as it lacks the human intuition to understand the concept or design.

-What Is The Creative Process?
+What is the Creative Process?

 The five key stages are: